sroehling/MailShredder/AppDescription.md

 # MailCleaner

-MailCleaner is a specialized email utility to selectively delete old or unwanted email.
+MailCleaner is a specialized email utility to zero in on and selectively delete old or unwanted email.

 Selectively deleting emails is important to protect your privacy, limit the advertising profile email providers build on you, limit your potential